 NEH fellowships are for persons who have already completed their formal professional training.
 Consequently, degree candidates and persons seeking support for work in pursuit of a degree are not eligible to apply for NEH fellowships at centers for advanced study.
 Foreign nationals are not eligible to apply unless they have lived in the United States for the three years immediately preceding the application deadline for the fellowship.
 Centers must give all eligible applicants equal consideration; they may not restrict applications to members of a scholarly organization or to persons affiliated with institutional members of a scholarly organization.
-Centers may not require an administrative or application fee.
-Centers may not accept applications from any officer, employee, member of the board of trustees or advisers, selection committee member, or officer, employee, or board member of a parent organization until at least one year has elapsed since the person's last service in such a position.
+Nor may they require an administrative or application fee.
+Centers may not accept applications from any officer, member of the board of trustees or advisers, officer or board member of a parent organization, or selection committee member until at least one year has elapsed since the person's last service in such a position.
+In awarding an NEH fellowship, a center must also give preference to persons who have not held any longterm (six months or more) fellowships within the three years preceding the period during which the NEH fellowship will be held.